Rio Hondo College logo

 Transfers to: CSU

-This is an introductory course to provide students with working knowledge of light duty service.
+This introductory course provides students with working knowledge of light duty service.
 Students will learn underhood and undercar systems service, battery and basic electrical service, pre-delivery inspection procedures, and preventative maintenance operations.
 Emphasis will be placed on the safe operation of light-duty service tools and equipment, and general repair procedures of wheels and tires, suspension & steering components, engine and transmission components, engine & vehicle electrical components, and brake system components.
 This course offers further practice and more experience in the subjects taught in three other introduction courses (AUTO 101, AUTO 103, & AUTO 106).

 Total Semester Units:3.0